Nics-Github/MTH142Rtutorials/README.md

 # MTH142Rtutorials

-This package is a collection of 14 leanr tutorials I made for an Intro to Statistics Course taught at Holyoke Community College.
+This package is a collection of 14 learnr tutorials I made for an Intro to Statistics Course taught at Holyoke Community College.

 I use the `mosaic` , `openintro`, and `tidyverse` packages.
 Formula \~